digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/overview.rst

    #. timestamps of messages

--  The informees of a part of a transaction are trusted with not violating the privacy of the other stakeholders in that same part.
+-  The informees of a view are trusted with not violating the privacy of the other stakeholders in that same part.
    In particular, the submitter is trusted with choosing strong randomness for transaction and contract IDs.
 Note that this assumption is not relevant